jeffreykegler/old_kollos/notes/misc/strand.md

 The implementation will require

+* A stack of "work items" to be processed.
+  Work items are either Earley items in the suffix, or bocage nodes in the prefix.
-* A stack of Earley items to be processed.
-Since the number of Earley items in a strand is known, either a fixed size stack or a dynamicly sized one could be used.
+  Since the number of Earley items in a strand, and the number nodes in the bocage, are both know, either a fixed size stack or a dynamicly sized one could be used.

+* The memoization of the bocage nodes, discussed above.

+* A "stack memoization"
+  that keeps track of work items already pushed to the stack.
-* An AVL (or a hash) from input tokens and Earley items to bocage nodes, to be prevent an Earley item from being pushed on the stack twice.
+  This prevents a work item from being pushed onto the stack twice.

 The algorithm then proceeds as follows:

-* We initialize the stack of Earley items with `eim`.
+* We initialize the stack of work items with a single item.

-* LOOP: While the stack of Earley item is not empty,
+* LOOP: While the stack of work items is not empty,

+    - We initialize a `ready` flag to `TRUE`.

-    - Call the current top of stack Earley item, `work-eim`.
+    - Call the current top of stack work item, `work-item`.

-    - We examine the top of stack, to determine if bocage nodes exist to create all the links.
-Input tokens and Earley items are looked up in the AVL, and the bocage node found in the AVL is used if it exists.
+    - We examine `work-item`, to determine if bocage nodes exist to create all the necessary links.

     - Any terminal bocage node that does not exist is created and added to the AVL.

+    - LINK_LOOP:
+      For every bocage node needed for a link:

+      * Let `needed-node` be that bocage node.

-    - If a Earley item need for a link is not in the AVL, that Earley item is pushed on top of the stack.
+      * If `link-node` is not already in the bocage,

+        - We set the `ready` flag to `FALSE`.

-    - If Earley items were pushed, so `work-eim` is no longer on top of the stack, we continue with LOOP, and do not perform the following steps.
+        - We push a work item for `link-node` on top of the stack, if it is not on the stack already.
+          We use the stack memoization to track this.

-    - If `work-eim` is still on top of the stack,
+    - If the `ready` flag is `FALSE`, we start a new iteration of LOOP.
+      We do not perform the following steps.

+    - If we are here,
-      We pop `work-eim` from the top of the stack.
+      then `work-item` is still on top of the stack, We pop `work-eim` from the top of the stack.

-    - We create the bocage node, `new-node`, `work-eim`, adding all necessary links.
+    - We create the new bocage node, call it `new-node`.

+    - We all the necessary links.
-      (Because no Earley items were pushed onto the stack, we know that all the bocage nodes necessary for the links can be found in the AVL.)
+      In the previous steps, we make sure that all the bocage nodes necessary will be found in the memoization.

-    - We add to the AVL, an entry with `work-eim` as the key, and `new-node` as the value, and continue with LOOP.
+    - We add `new-node` to the bocage, and continue with LOOP.

 <!---
 vim: expandtab shiftwidth=4